Quintiq

-Quintiq is a Dutch company that develops planning, scheduling and supply chain optimization software.
-The company is headquartered in 's-Hertogenbosch and its North American headquarters are in Radnor, Pennsylvania.
-As of October 2014, the company is known as DELMIA Quintiq.
+Quintiq is a planning, scheduling and supply chain optimisation software solution originally developed by Quintiq B.V. in the Netherlands.
+The software is headquartered in 's-Hertogenbosch.
+Since the integration into the DELMIA product family of Dassault Systèmes in October 2014, the product has been known as DELMIA Quintiq.

+It is built using a mixture of C++ and Java.

 History

 The company was founded in 's-Hertogenbosch (Den Bosch) in September 1997 by former Bolesian employees including Dr. Victor Allis.
-Allis and several colleagues initially began developing a scheduling application for an aluminum manufacturer as a side project.
+Allis and several colleagues initially began developing a scheduling application for an aluminium manufacturer as a side project.
 It was offered first to Allis's then-employer, but Bolesian was not interested.
 Because the software they developed was highly configurable, and thus of use to many other types of companies, it was decided that a new firm should be created around the software.
 Preparing the software for sale to as wide a variety as possible of corporate customers took two years of development.

 Quintiq sold its software to a client for the first time in 1999.

 In 2011, two investment firms, LLR Partners Inc. and NewSpring Capital Ventures LP, bought into Quintiq, giving them a 48% stake in the company's ownership.

 Later in 2014, Quintiq was bought by Dassault Systèmes.
+Since then, it has no longer been listed as a separate company in the Netherlands chamber of Commerce.